-Switching on the mommy geneApril 27th, 2012 in Psychology & Psychiatry
+Switching on the mommy geneApril 27, 2012 by Kimberley Wright in Medicine & Health / Psychology & Psychiatry

 Although a doting mom cuddling and caressing her infant may not seem to have much in common with a rat mother, she does.
 Not only are there striking similarities between the brain and hormonal systems of rats and humans that drive maternal behaviour, a U of T Mississauga professor suggests that early negative life experiences such as isolation, stress, trauma or inattentive parenting can affect whether a woman--or a rat--will become a good mother.